 Having an established course of action is an important part of setting and achieving goals.
 When you have a long-term plan in place, it's easier to keep yourself on track.
 It also gives you a timeframe in which you can set deadlines, the ultimate motivator.

 However, it's also necessary to stay flexible.
 Plans change, timelines don't always pan out, and unexpected bumps in the road are imminent.
-Being able to adapt to any situation (ex.
-Lightening your online degree course load to handle an uptick in your work schedule) makes it possible to achieve your goals, even if it takes a slightly different path.
+Being able to adapt to any situation, for example, lightening your online degree course load to handle an uptick in your work schedule) makes it possible to achieve your goals, even if it takes a slightly different path.

 Nurses spend most of their time taking care of others, but often forget to ask for the care what they need.
 Tap your family members, friends, colleagues and mentors for support.
 These people can lend an ear, suggest helpful advice and cheer you up when you need it most.
 They'll also be the first to celebrate with you when you achieve something great.